 and admit $a_n\circ\cdots\circ a_1$ as composite.
 On the contrary, diagrams such as

-are not expected to be pasting diagrams: in the first one, the two arrows are not even composable, and the second one is ambiguous in the sense that it might denote $a$, or $a\circ a$, etc. Also note that the diagram \eqref{eq:1-pd} can be freely obtained as the composite of generating diagrams of the form
+are not expected to be pasting diagrams: in the first one, the two arrows are not even composable, and the second one is ambiguous in the sense that it might denote $a$, or $a\circ a$, etc. Note that the diagram~\eqref{eq:1-pd} can be freely obtained as the composite of generating diagrams of the form

 (composition amounts here to identify the target object of a diagram with the source of the second), whereas this is not the case for the diagrams of~\eqref{eq:1-non-pd}.
-Note that the pasting diagrams of the form~\eqref{eq:1-pd} can be characterized as the graphs which are acyclic, connected and non-branching (in the sense that no two arrows have the same source or the same target).
+Pasting diagrams of the form~\eqref{eq:1-pd} can also be characterized as finite graphs which are connected, acyclic and non-branching, in the sense that no two arrows have the same source or the same target.